-The Budget & General Ledger Coordinator, the CFO, and the department of Learning, Leadership and Innovation Services work together to identify Federal programs with required set-asides or reservations in which local option codes are needed to appropriately track expenditures tied to the set-asides or reservations.
+The Budget & General Ledger Coordinator, the CFO, and the department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable work together to identify Federal programs with required set-asides or reservations in which local option codes are needed to appropriately track expenditures tied to the set-asides or reservations.

-The department of Learning, Leadership and Innovation Services along with the Budget & General Ledger Coordinator monitor the expenditures to ensure the required amount was expended.
+The department of Learning, Leadership and Innovation Services, department of Special Education, or department of Child Nutrition as applicable along with the Budget & General Ledger Coordinator monitor the expenditures to ensure the required amount was expended.